Nevada Senior Health Insurance

 Explore Your Options

-Medicare Supplement Plans are state specific and can range from Plans A-G with the benefits varying.
+Medicare Supplement Plans are state specific and can range from Plans A-G with varying benefits.
 They allow you to use your Plan’s benefits state to state as long as you see a provider that accepts Medicare.
 If you like to travel out of state this may be something that you want to consider.
 For more information on Medicare Supplement Plans please contact MySeniorHealthPlan.com.

 Similar to other states, Medicare Advantage Plans are offered based on county.
-There are options of HMO or PPO plans.
-Not all counties in Nevada have a Medicare Advantage Plan available to them.
+There are options of HMO or PPO plans, however not all counties in Nevada have a Medicare Advantage Plan available.
 To see if you have one available to you, speak to a Senior Health Insurance Specialist at MySeniorHealthPlan.com today.
-They can walk you through the plan benefits and help you determine whether a network based or non-network based MAPD would be best for you.
+They can walk you through the plan benefits and help you determine whether a network based, or non-network based MAPD would be best for you.
 Because these plans vary so much by carrier and coverage, it’s important you speak to a Senior Health Insurance Specialist who is well versed in these plans as they are very specific to your needs.